yiiext/file-upload-action/readme_en.txt

 			'attribute'=null,
 			// the input field name.
 This must be resolve from model and attribute.
 			'name'='upload-file',
-			// the directory where save files.
-Path must be relative from webroot.
-			'path'=>'',
 			// try create directory if not exists.
 Defaults to false.
 			'createDirectory'=false,
 			// which means the widest possible access.